Treatment Offered At

 Our specially trained joint replacement coordinators, or navigators, will guide you each step of the way during your hip replacement surgery.
 The joint replacement coordinator acts as your personal “nurse navigator,” and will steer the way pre and post-surgical procedures.

 Post-Surgery Therapy for Hip Replacement Surgery

 Group settings are another key component of the Joint Replacement Center that sets it apart from a typical hospital visit.
-Patients participate in joint replacement group therapy, enjoy lunch with fellow patients and attend educational classes together.
 Since the experience at the Joint Replacement Center is unlike the traditional hospital setting it is important for patients to know what to expect in terms of resources and therapy groups.